Beckman Scholars Program

 - Program proposal section prompts related to DEI and Sustainability

-The Foundation will evaluate all aspects of the Scholar experience in the review process.
+The Foundation evaluates all aspects of the Scholar experience in the review process.

 Read our full statement here.